Kirkwood-Dirac quasiprobability approach to the statistics of incompatible observables: The physics behind the Kirkwood-Dirac quasiprobability

-Hence, the static susceptibility can be expressed as a function of the real part of a KDQ measuring the correlations between the observable of interest $A$ and the SLD.
-For an initial thermal state, Eq.~(\ref{eq:static_suscep}) yields the standard form of the fluctuation-dissipation theorem while, if $A = \Lambda_0$, $\chi^s_A$ coincides with the quantum Fisher information~\cite{mehboudi2018fluctuation}.
+with $q_{if}(\rho) = \tr{\rho \Pi_i \Xi_f}$.
+Hence, the static susceptibility can be formally written as a function of the real part of the KDQ measuring the correlations between the observable of interest $A$ and the SLD.
+For an initial thermal state, Eq.~(\ref{eq:static_suscep}) yields the standard form of the fluctuation-dissipation theorem (see Appendix A in~\cite{mehboudi2018fluctuation}), while $\chi^s_B$ coincides with the quantum Fisher information for $B = \Lambda_0$.

-In short, our discussion shows how the KDQ is behind several results in linear response theory and their ramifications in thermodynamics and metrology.
+In short, here our discussion shows how the KDQ is behind several results in linear response theory and their ramifications in thermodynamics and metrology.